linhduongtuan/doctorwithbloom/README.md

 **QUESTION OF A PATIENT**: I think I have carbon monoxide poisoning.
 I feel dizzy and nauseous

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1**: Thanks for your question on Chat Doctor.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1**: Thanks for your question on Chat Doctor.
 I can understand your concern.
 Yes, carbon monoxide poisoning can cause dizziness and nausea.
 So better to get done chest x-ray and PFT (Pulmonary Function Test) to rule out CO poisoning.
 If both are normal than no need to worry about CO poisoning.
 Hope I have solved your query.
 I will be happy to help you further.
 Wish you good health.
 Thanks.

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1-mt**: Hello, Welcome to Chat Doctor.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1-mt**: Hello, Welcome to Chat Doctor.
 I have read your question and understand your concern.
 Carbon monoxide is a colorless, odorless gas that is produced by incomplete combustion of organic materials such as wood, gasoline, and kerosene.
 The symptoms of carbon monoxide poisoning include nausea, vomiting, headache, dizziness, weakness, and confusion.
 If you have any of these symptoms, you should seek immediate medical attention.
 Hope I have answered your query.
 Let me know if I can assist you further!

 <details><summary>RESPONSE OF OTHER METHODS</summary>